mascomen4/parallel_programming_open_source/README.md

 ### Usage:

-IMPORTANT: *lab01* directory is out of date.
-Please, use *lab01_new* for the first lab

-Note: First line of each file consists of something like `!
-Created by ivan on 10.09.2021.`.
-Please, do remember to remove that line if you want to test the project on your own.

-Note: Please, refer to branch `develop` for the most recent updates

 - ``` git clone git@github.com:mascomen4/parallel_programming_open_source.git ```
 - Then in your IDE open the project, choose **main** function from any exercise in configurations and run it.
 For example, choose **main_ex2** to run the tests over the ex2.f90 fortran file.
 - ONLY FOR EXERCISE 1: Additionaly, in the main.f90 files you'll find the blocks of code marked as ```FOR POINT X```.
 You can uncomment this block of code, and comment the rest of code, leaving the variables declarations.
 In that case you'll be able to see the work done on the previous points during the exercise.

+### Abstract
-### For sure, you can compile the ex. in the bash.
+For sure, you can compile the ex. in the bash.
 In that case I suggest you know what u're doing, so u don't need any explanations.

 ### Contribution
 1. Write me you github name so I could add you